How to open and close Unpoly layer

 - Index of used functions and methods

-This post presents a minimal example of how to open and close an Unpoly layer in a Flask application.
+This post presents an example of how to open and close an Unpoly layer in a Flask application.

 By the end of this tutorial, you'll know: